Skip to main content

 Step Two

-STEP 2: DEVELOP YOUR RESEARCH QUESTION
+DEVELOP YOUR RESEARCH QUESTION

-• Has significance for you
+• Hold significance for you

-• Warrants attention from others
+• Warrant attention from others

-• Has identifiable consequences and effects
+• Have identifiable consequences and effects

-• Leads to possible outcomes or solutions.
+• Lead to possible outcomes or solutions

 Developing a Research Question